bob-collective/bob/docs/docs/learn/security/privileged-roles.md

 BOB uses the [OP Stack](https://docs.optimism.io/stack/getting-started), just like Optimism Mainnet and Base.
 As a result, BOB is on the same [Pragmatic Path to Decentralization](https://medium.com/ethereum-optimism/our-pragmatic-path-to-decentralization-cb5805ca43c1).

-For now, OP Stack chains still include a "privileged" roles that allow certain addresses to carry out specific actions.
+For now, OP Stack chains still include "privileged" roles that allow certain addresses to carry out specific actions.
 Read this page to understand these roles, why they exist, and what risks they pose.

 ## L1 Proxy Admin